 Data Types in Connectors

-The following data types can be used as inputs or outputs in a connector.
+The following data types can be used as inputs or outputs in a Connector Function.

 So, if the connector outputs a value of type "float", and you want to use it as a "text" value within an app, you should create a "text" output and map it to the float value.
 The value will be automatically converted to a text value.